pnp/sp-dev-fx-webparts/samples/react-pnp-js-hooks-sample/README.md

 * Establishing context for the SharePoint Factory Interface
 * Creating a project config file to centralize defining the PnPjs imports and SharePoint Querable object for reuse.
+* Demo using PnPjs with React Functional Components & Hooks
 * Demo extending the SharePoint Querables instance with the PnPLogging beavhior.
 * Demo extending the SharePoing Queryable instance with the Caching behavior
 * Demo loading list items from a SharePoint library